 The gowns' sexier elements, like deep necklines, barely-there straps, and sheer panels are balanced by timeless lace and layers of tulle.
 The slim-fit "Elizabeth" is covered in intricate lace and features sparkling silver embroidered straps, and the lacy "Delphine" is adorned with straps that fall down the back, reminiscent of a Gothic archway.
 For brides who prefer the smoother texture of silk or satin, there's the sensual "Juliana" with its geometric neckline and back, and "Diana," an off-the-shoulder mermaid silhouette with a tulle skirt.
 Journey back to medieval times with Galia Lahav's "Ivory Tower" collection in the slideshow above!

 For even more bridal gowns previewed at bridal fashion week, click here.
-Shop your favorite wedding dresses by style, silhouette, and more in our Lookbooks, and see what real brides wore on their wedding days in our photo galleries.
+Shop your favorite wedding dresses by style, silhouette, and see what real brides wore on their wedding days in our photo galleries.